 Yeah, that was dumb, Javarris.
 Potheads don't play well to Midwestern crowds.
 Just ask Brandon Rush of the Indiana Pacers.

 Now, obviously, getting caught with weed is not horrible, but it does continue to poke holes in this silly notion that the Colts are some kind of squeaky clean organization that only drafts and signs choir boys to the roster.
-Within the span of just one year, we've seen both Pat McAfee get arrested for SERIOUS public intoxication; Fili Moala was busted for driving while drunk; and now we have Javarris James getting caught with weed.and
+Within the span of just one year, we've seen both John Gill and Pat McAfee get arrested for SERIOUS public intoxication; Fili Moala was busted for driving while drunk; and now we have Javarris James getting caught with weed.

 Slowly but surely, it appears we're becoming the new Cincinnati Bengals.

 At some point, Indiana fans will begin to tune out the Colts if behavior like this persists, just as they have tuned out the Indiana Pacers.
 Conseco Fieldhouse had the lowest home attendance of any arena in the NBA last year, and the Pacers made the playoffs, no less.
 A big reason for that is, after years of seeing idiots like Stephen Jackson, Jamal Tinsely, and Marquis Daniels soiling the Pacers brand with their off-the-court stupidity, the fans have lost faith in the Pacers ability to field a truly professional team that adheres to the ideals and values of the community.
 Many of those former-Pacers fans turned their attention to the Colts, who they felt more accurately reflected their values.

 Obviously, the team has no control over someone like Javarris while the owner-imposed lockout is still in effect.
 However, Javarris' case is not isolated.
 We're seeing a pattern here.